anikaarevalo/3rd-indl-proj-mole-detection/README.md

 ## Pending things to do
 - Cleaning the code (due to storage issues of the contributor's pc, notebooks were migrated from jupyter to Google colab on the fly).
 - Methods to improve performance metrics so as to minimize the tendency of a deep learning model to overfit
-- **Methods to increase predictive power of the model per class** (the model needs to be properly trained).
+- **Methods to improve predictive power of the model per class** (the model needs to be properly trained).
 - Use other deep learning models that are more effective and efficient
 - Deploy API not only locally but also as a bonafide mobile app
 - Develop this mole detection app prototype into a full-fledged minimum viable product